Check out these scenic, relaxing walks around St. Augustine.

 Solvitur ambulando.
 It is a Latin phrase with a simple meaning: "It is solved by walking."

-There is nothing quite as easy, relaxing, and underrated as a nice walk.
-St. Augustine is an pleasant coastal town filled with many attractions, museums, restaurants and shopping districts.
-Its architecture and scenery are astounding, and visitors boast of the European feel of its city streets.
-The surrounding geography including forests with palms trees and hanging spanish moss, and sandy beaches with rolling waves.
+There is nothing quite as easy, relaxing, and underrated as a nice walk, and the coastal town of St. Augustine, while known for its attractions, museums, restaurants, and shopping districts, offers wonderful opportunites to stroll, amble, and powerwalk.
+The city's architecture and scenery are astounding, and visitors boast of the European feel of its city streets.
+The surrounding geography includes forests with palm trees and hanging Spanish moss, as well as sandy beaches with rolling waves.
 There's something about a calm, scenic walk in St. Augustine that carries more value in it than any other diversion could.

-If you're looking for a charming and picturesque stroll, than these are some amazing places to check out.
+If you're looking for a charming and picturesque stroll, then these are some amazing places to check out.

 Some people spend their whole lives inland, never setting eyes on a beach, and even fewer see the Atlantic Ocean.
-Visitors come to Florida just to experience the ocean.
-It's a wonderful sight to behold, especially at Anastasia Island.
+Visitors come to Florida just to experience the ocean, and it's a wonderful sight to behold, especially at Anastasia Island.
 You won't be overwhelmed by unbearable crowds common at beaches close to large urban areas.
-St. Augustine Beach is set apart.
-Long stretches of sandy dunes, the fishing pier, and rocky ocean walls characterize this seaside spot.
-You'll find an array of seashells and marine life.
+St. Augustine Beach is set apart with long stretches of sandy dunes, the fishing pier, and rocky ocean walls, and you'll find an array of seashells and marine life.
 Best of all, if you haven't seen a Florida sunrise, this is the place to watch it.
-Plus, you'll see other walkers!
-Dog-walkers, power-walkers, joggers and runners.
-You'll see people from every walk of life gather to the strip of seaside beauty that is St. Augustine Beach.
+Plus, you'll see other walkers - dog-walkers, power-walkers, joggers, and runners.

 Walking the beach is free, though there is a nominal fee if you choose to go into Anastasia State Park or park on the beach.